MicrosoftDocs/PowerShell-Docs/dsc/apply-get-test.md

 -a----       11/27/2018   7:29 AM     2.13KB server02.mof
 ```

 To apply a Configuration, use the [Start-DSCConfiguration](/powershell/module/psdesiredstateconfiguration/start-dscconfiguration) cmdlet.
 The `-Path` parameter specifies a directory where ".mof" files reside.
-If no `-Computername` is specified, `Start-DSCConfiguration` will attempt to apply each Configuration to the computername specified by the name of the '.mof' file (\<computername\>.mof).
+If no `-Computername` is specified, `Start-DSCConfiguration` will attempt to apply each Configuration to the computer name specified by the name of the '.mof' file (\<computername\>.mof).
 Specify `-Verbose` to `Start-DSCConfiguration` to see more verbose output.

 ```powershell
 Start-DSCConfiguration -Path C:\Temp\ -Verbose